TULiberalArts/Center-for-the-Humanities/pages/home.md

 keywords: ''
 # custom variables
 promotion-table: true
-sidebar: false
 feature: false
 feature-body: >-
   Located on the tenth floor of Gladfelter Hall, the comfortable quarters serve as a gathering place for scholars from across the disciplines to meet, enjoy social hours and read the latest humanities-oriented journals and periodicals.
 ---
 ## A Forum for Scholarship and Intellectual Inquiry in the Humanities